eric-wood/frontend-code-challenge/README.md

 and visit [localhost:8080](http://localhost:8080).

 ## Notes About Dark Sky
 Dark Sky is a weather API service.
+Documentation can be found [here](https://darksky.net/dev/docs#forecast-request).
 An API key will be provided at the beginning of the code test.

 Unfortunately, the service only accepts latitude/longitude as request params so to help you get started here are some easy mappings:
 ```
-Denver        - 39.7392° N, 104.9903° W
+Denver        - 39.7392,-104.9903
-New York City - 40.7128° N, 74.0060° W
+New York City - 40.7128,-74.0060
-Los Angelos   - 34.0522° N, 118.2437° W
+Los Angelos   - 34.0522,-118.2437
 ```